thomas-tcj/AutoKeylight/README.md

 Automatically turn on/off your Elgato Keylight or Keylight air on webcam usage.

 # Usage
-* Download the latest release [here] (https://github.com/Dynitios/AutoKeylight/releases).
+* Download the latest release [here](https://github.com/Dynitios/AutoKeylight/releases).
 * Enter the IP address of your keylight.

 # Finding your keylight IP